 How Can Insurance Help in the Event of a Theft?

 To help ensure you are adequately protected in the event of a theft, speak with your insurance provider regarding adding enhanced car insurance coverage (comprehensive coverage); as a standard auto insurance policy may not cover you in the event of theft of a component or part of the vehicle.

 For advice on how to protect your vehicle from theft overall, the Good Hands Advice team shared important tips here.

 Previously published November 2021

-Disclaimer: This information has been provided for your convenience only and should not be construed as providing legal or insurance advice.
+Disclaimer: This information and the websites referenced are provided for your convenience only and should not be construed as providing legal or insurance advice.
 Allstate does not control or guarantee the accuracy of any content on any third-party site.
 Allstate is not responsible for the privacy practices of any third-party site.